Averages and higher moments for the $\ell$-torsion in class groups: Counting fields of bounded

 Now if $\alpha\in P_S$ then, as noted in (\ref{minpoly}), the first and last coefficient of its minimal polynomial $D_\alpha$ are, up to sign, $\ell-th$ prime powers.
 For $\alpha$ to be counted in $N_H(P_S,X)$, we also require $H_{\IQ(\alpha)}(\alpha)\leq X$.
 Now the maximum norm of the coefficient vector of $D_\alpha$ is bounded from above by $2^dH_{\IQ(\alpha)}(\alpha)$, and hence by $2^{d}X$.
 Thus, we have at most $\ll_d X^{d-1+2/\ell}$ possibilities for these minimal polynomials and thus for $\alpha$. \end{proof}

-The following proofs were inspired by \cite{MR2891158} and use (sometimes slightly refined or modified) results and techniques from that paper.
+The bound on $\Ndel(S,X)$ from Lemma \ref{countingprop} suffices to deduce Theorems \ref{thm2}, \ref{thm3}, \ref{thm:GRH} and \ref{thm5}.
+Our other theorems involve families of number fields with specified Galois groups $G\subsetneq S_d$.
+To compensate for the relative thinness of these families, we need to show that families of polynomials of degree $d$ with specified Galois group $G\subsetneq S_d$ are also thin.
+This was done by Dietmann in \cite{MR2891158}, but his results are not applicable to our situation as they concern monic polynomials with no further restrictions on their coefficients, whereas we have to deal with polynomials of the shape \eqref{minpoly}.

+The idea of Dietmann's proof, to detect polynomials with Galois group $G$ through roots of appropriate resolvents, and to control these roots via uniform bounds for integral points on affine surfaces, applies to our situation as well.
+The following results, culminating in Proposition \ref{prop:sub_G} below, modify and refine Dietmann's proofs accordingly.
 Hence, we keep our notation similar to that of \cite{MR2891158}.
-In particular, we will write $n$ instead of $d$ for the degree of certain polynomials.
-For any field $K$ of characteristic $0$ and $n\in\IN$, we consider polynomials
+In particular, we will write $n$ instead of $d$ for the degree of our polynomials.